Course Changes for Sessions 1 & 2 Once the Session Has Begun:

-If you drop a course during the first week of a five-week session, a course refund will post to your UCSD student account.
+If you drop a course during the first week of a five-week session, a course refund will post to your UC San Diego student account.
 For non-five week courses, check the Special Session Calendar for dates.

 Add Only During the Session:

 If you add a course any time after the fee payment deadline, your payment in full is due immediately and you may be assessed a late fee.
 WebReg is open and available for student enrollment through the first week of Session I and Session II.
 Students enrolling in Special Session classes will need to submit an EASy request.

 Students are encouraged to check their academic records to ensure accuracy.